janaom/gcp-data-engineering-etl-with-composer-dataflow/README.md

 ![image](https://github.com/janaom/gcp-data-engineering-etl-with-composer-dataflow/assets/83917694/eebb4d73-6332-4a90-8798-e81cc5b2f628)

-In reality usually files come with a timestamp.
-I uploaded a new file to the bucket to see if solution works.
+In practice, files often come with timestamps.
+As a test, I have uploaded a new file to the bucket to verify if the solution is functioning correctly.

 ![image](https://github.com/janaom/gcp-data-engineering-etl-with-composer-dataflow/assets/83917694/6a16b07e-7bc3-4522-9fb6-ff94347ffa63)

-Solution worked as expected.
-New file was copied to the processed folder and the same process repeated.
-The transformed data will be added to the same tables in BQ.
+The solution performed as expected.
+The new file was successfully copied to the 'processed' folder, and the same process was repeated.
+The resulting transformed data will be appended to the existing tables in BigQuery.

 ![image](https://github.com/janaom/gcp-data-engineering-etl-with-composer-dataflow/assets/83917694/a4d449d0-35ec-42dc-b6b6-c08e91934b95)

 ![image](https://github.com/janaom/gcp-data-engineering-etl-with-composer-dataflow/assets/83917694/12d734e3-d0ae-44ff-9bd6-f1e8b27859e1)

-Values can be found in Xcoms.
+The values can be accessed and retrieved from XComs.

 ![image](https://github.com/janaom/gcp-data-engineering-etl-with-composer-dataflow/assets/83917694/1e26c216-0a18-475d-98eb-367883d7469a)